Bulls Retreat

 Log-in here if you’re a member with access to the Closer.

 Looking for deeper insight on markets?
-In tonight’s Closer sent to Bespoke Institutional clients, we take a look at changing dynamics in the crude curve as well as recapping today’s EIA data.
+In tonight’s Closer sent to Bespoke Institutional clients, we look at some stocks that have recently gotten a lot cheaper.
+We also review JOLTS data and the tempo of recent Fed statements.

 See today’s post-market Closer and everything else Bespoke publishes by starting a 14-day free trial to Bespoke Institutional today!